DEP 0002: Smart Contract Composability

 The current approach enables contracts to own liquidity, which is how we can have DAO on chain treasuries.
 We have the ability for contracts to directly call other contracts.
 However this calling mechanism is static.

-This system would then be generic and usable with other contracts, such as an algorithmic
+would then be generic and usable with other contracts, such as an

 Proposal: Introspective Params